 If you're eligible for Medicare due to ESRD, Medicare pays secondary to TRS-Care because federal rules require TRS-Care coverage to be primary for a certain period of time, known as the coordination period.
-When you are in this coordination period, you are not eligible for the TRS-Care Medicare Advantage® plan, and TRS will make an alternative medical plan option available to you.
-You will be eligible for prescription drug coverage through the TRS-Care Medicare Rx® plan while you are in the coordination period with Medicare.
+While you are in this coordination period, you are not eligible for the TRS-Care Medicare Advantage[®] plan, so you will be enrolled in an alternative medical plan.

+You will be eligible for prescription drug coverage through the TRS-Care Medicare Rx[®] plan while you are in the coordination period with Medicare.

-Once your Medicare Part A becomes your primary coverage, TRS will enroll you in the TRS-Care Medicare Advantage[®] plan and your TRS-Care monthly premium and your TRS-Care deductible will go down.
+Once Medicare becomes your primary coverage, TRS will enroll you in the TRS-Care Medicare Advantage[®] plan and your TRS-Care monthly premium and your TRS-Care deductible will go down.
 If you're eligible for Medicare due to ESRD, please let TRS know by phone or in writing.